 Many career ideas later and with 9 GCSE’s under my belt, I decided to go to art college to study fashion and textiles.
 I’ve always had a love of fashion and the way it allows you to express yourself.
 I thought college would be the place where I would blossom after a lack of love for high school.
 However I soon realised that both the course I was studying and college just weren't for me.
 This is when I had the bright idea to search for an apprenticeship.

-When I found out they did apprenticeships in digital marketing I was more than happy.
+When I found out they offered apprenticeships in digital marketing I was more than happy.
 It was never a industry I had expected to venture into.
 But I recalled my work experience, which was based in the content department of Leeds Beckett Uni, and how much I learned and enjoyed in the few weeks I was there.

 So after many months of applications and a few interviews, I’d still not found the right place for me.
 Yes, I’ll admit I was picky but it definitely paid off when a vacancy for a marketing apprentice with Applied Digital came up.
 The role perfectly ties together my love for social media, creative writing and design whilst at the same time learning how a digital based company works.
 I knew straight away that Applied Digital would be where my career starts.